TTFH/TDLL/README.md

 Arguments
 none
 Return value
-size (number) – Vector with the size of the shadow volume
+size (table) – Vector with the size of the shadow volume

 list = GetBoundaryVertices()
 Arguments